AI · SEO · GEO · ChatGPT · Perplexity · Gemini · AI Visibility · Revenue

 Financial Impact

 Early data suggests that AI-influenced leads have a 15-20% shorter sales cycle because the "education" phase was handled by the LLM.
 This compression is a financial goldmine; it increases the capacity of the sales team and improves the IRR (Internal Rate of Return) of marketing spend.
-Attributing this velocity to GEO efforts requires a qualitative feedback loop—adding "How did you hear about us?" fields that include "AI Search/Chatbot" as an option, further validating the econometric models.
+Attributing this velocity to GEO efforts requires a qualitative feedback loop, such as adding "How did you hear about us?" fields that include "AI Search/Chatbot" as an option, further validating the econometric models.

 Conclusion: Building the Vault for AI Influence